jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-allowed the attackers to perform several different tasks such as downloading data and manipulating the applications legitimate users.Figure 33\.
-Ransomware and Extortion breaches over timeUnfortunately, because of the nature of the platform, file transfer systems need to be on the internet, and the fact that this was an unknown
+allowed the attackers to perform several different tasks such as downloading data and manipulating the applications legitimate users.
+Unfortunately, because of the nature of the platform, file transfer systems need to be on the internet, and the fact that this was an unknown